MephestoMD/README-generator/Develop/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # <a name = "Title">README-generator</a>
-  <a href = "<ScreenCast Link here>"> Screencastify Video Demonstration </a>
+  <a href = "https://drive.google.com/file/d/1HdfRzSnl2AniHa7n9MdE-p3G4hOXBn0r/view"> Screencastify Video Demonstration </a>

   ## <a name = "Description">Description</a>

   ### <a name = "subMotivation">Motivation</a>

-  To make the lives of developers easier by giving them a streamlined, consistent method for developing good README files for their repositories
+  To make the lives of developers easier by giving them a streamlined, consistent method for developing good README files for their repositories.

   ### <a name = "subBuild">Build Steps</a>